51Degrees/documentation/src/features/parallelexecution.md

 simultaneously within the @Pipeline.

 It also refers to the ability of an individual @flowelement instance to process multiple requests simultaneously.
-E.g. One @pipeline instance with one @flowelement being called from separate threads.
+E.g. one @pipeline instance with one @flowelement being called from separate threads.